Troubleshoot Crashing Apps with ProcDump & WinDbg

 !analyze -v

-tells you what blew up.- Faulting module shows where (DLL or EXE).
+EXCEPTION_CODEtells you what blew up.- Faulting module shows where (DLL or EXE).

 - The stack trace is your breadcrumb trail.

-, your app fed bad data to a C runtime call—it’s not always Microsoft’s fault, promise.
+If the stack ends in ucrtbase!_invalid_parameter, your app fed bad data to a C runtime call - it’s not always Microsoft’s fault, promise.

 6. Dig Deeper